Polar Data Forum III: Registration Open Until 18 October

-The Call for Abstracts for the WDS co-convened Third International Polar Data Forum (PDF III) has been extended to 6 September 2019.
-Abstracts can be submitted through the Forum website.
+The Call for Abstracts for the WDS co-convened Third International Polar Data Forum (PDF III) is now closed.
+Notification of abstract acceptance will be given by 16 September 2019.

 Information about PDF III

 We are pleased to announce that PDF III will be hosted by the Finnish Meteorological Institute at their Dynamicum campus on 18–22 November 2019 in Helsinki, Finland.
 PDF III will be a two-day conference style meeting in support of information exchange, with the remainder of the week using a 'hackathon' approach that will build on the development work done in previous meetings.
 More information is available on the conference website.